Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 - *required_deinit*: because we do not need to manage init and deinit of test classe
 - *implicitly_unwrapped_optional*: because for declaration of themes to test we bang!

-Do not forget if possible to enable the warnings in the end of the file to reduce as much as possible th scope of the disabled warnings.
+Do not forget if possible to enable the warnings in the end of the file to reduce as much as possible the scope of the disabled warnings.
+Disable warnings only if needed.

 ## CI/CD